dhsha767/cummy2/README.md

 **Voting system**

 Probably the biggest changes since the old Cummy.
 Upvotes and downvotes are now stored as seperate counters.
 Upvoting is no longer free, in that upvoting a meme sends karma from you to the person who posted.
-Downvotes are only used to calculate position in the leaderboard, and they disappear automatically over time.
+Downvotes are only used to calculate position in the leaderboard, and they are reset alongside MotW (every week on Monday @ 00:00 GMT Time).
 The 6 ways to vote on a meme are as follows:

 1. ?? counts as a downvote.
 2. ?? counts as +1 upvotes.